 Broccoli contains multiple nutrients with potent anti-cancer properties.
 A single serving provides more than 30 mg of Vitamin C!
 A high intake of broccoli has been found to reduce the risk of aggressive prostate cancer.
 Broccoli consumption has also been shown to be beneficial in the prevention of heart disease.

 Spinach is low in calories and high in vitamins.
 It is one of the most nutrient-dense foods in existence.
-One cup of the leafy green vegetable has far more than your daily requirements of vitamin K, and vitamin A. Spinach is high in vitamin C with almost 40 percent of your daily magnesium requirement.
+One cup of the leafy green vegetable has far more than your daily requirements of vitamin K and vitamin A. Spinach is high in vitamin C with almost 40 percent of your daily magnesium requirement.
 It is an excellent source of more than 20 different measurable nutrients, including dietary fiber, calcium, and protein.
 It also has more than a dozen individual compounds, which work together as cancer-fighting antioxidants.
 These elements neutralize free radicals in the body and thus help to prevent cancer.
-In fact, one study of New England women showed less breast cancer cases among those who ate spinach.
+In fact, one study of New England women showed fewer breast cancer cases among those who ate spinach.
 Spinach extracts have reduced skin cancer in lab animals and show promise at slowing stomach cancer as well.

 Some call it one of the most powerful plant foods on the planet.
 There’s some evidence it may help reduce your risk of heart disease, cancer, stroke, and diabetes.
 That’s quite a tall order for a tiny seed that’s been around for centuries!